 Add a cup of raw ACV to a load of laundry to refresh and remove odor.

 Warning: Do not use on anything wood, any type of natural stone, or any type of egg mess.

-Now it’s up to you to decide (Conclusion)
+Now It’s up to You to Decide (Conclusion)

-As you can see, raw apple cider vinegar is a natural, versatile liquid that has a long evolving past.
+As you can see, raw apple cider vinegar is a natural, versatile liquid that has a long-evolving past.
 In the last century, it was rediscovered and studied for its health benefits.